jewel/clearskies/protocol/core.md

 Cryptographic Keys
 ------------------

-When a share is first created, a 128-bit encryption key is generated.
+When a share is first created, a 128-bit encryption keys is generated.
 This must not be generated with a psuedo-random number generator (PRNG), but must come from a source of cryptographically secure numbers, such as "/dev/random" on Linux, CryptGenRandom() on Windows, or RAND_bytes() in